 The School does not offer scholarships.
 Students are encouraged to seek outside scholarships.
 Contact the Director of Financial Aid if you need assistance.

 William D. Ford Direct Loan Program (Direct Loans)

-Students at BGSP-NJ may apply for loans in the Stafford Loan Program and/or the Graduate PLUS Loan Program, beginning in the 2015-16 academic year.
-The Stafford Loan Program carries a lower interest rate and it is recommended that students exhaust their Stafford Loan eligibility before borrowing in the Grad PLUS Loan Program.
+Students at BGSP-NJ may apply for loans in the Direct Unsubsidized Loan Program and/or the Direct Grad PLUS Loan Program.
+Under the Direct Loan Program, students borrow loan funds directly from the US Department of Education.
+The Direct Unsubsidized Loan Program carries a lower interest rate and it is recommended that students exhaust their Direct Unsubsidized Loan eligibility before borrowing in the Direct Grad PLUS Loan Program.
 Both programs carry a fixed interest rate.
-The interest rates as of July 1, 2016 are listed below for the 2016-17 award year.
+The interest rates as of July 1, 2017 are listed below for the 2017-18 award year.

 For more information on tuition and fees, click here.
 Cost of Attendance information is available here for students to help determine their yearly costs, including living expenses, while attending BGSP-NJ.